Office Hours: Spring 2017: Mondays & Wednesdays 3:30-4:30 pm & By Appointment

 Before attending graduate school, Dr. Keenan worked for the New York City Office of Emergency Management which was housed in 7 World Trade Center and was destroyed during the 9/11 attacks.
-A survivor of those attacks and confused, as were most Americans, about why they occurred, Dr. Keenan decided to devote his career to understanding the affects of terrorism on American society.
+A survivor of those attacks and confused, as were most Americans, about why they occurred, Dr. Keenan decided to devote his career to understanding the impact of terrorism on American society.

 Ph.D., Clark University (geography), Worcester